intuiface/Cloudinary/README.md

-See more information on our support webpage: [TODO](http://www.support.intuilab.com/kb)
+See more information on our [support webpage](http://support.intuilab.com/kb/interface-assets/upload-an-image-to-cloudinary)

 -----